Test Catalog

 Describes how the test is performed and provides a method-specific reference

-Neurofilament light (NfL) is measured on the Quanterix Simoa HD-X analyzer using the Simoa NF-Light advantage kit.
+Neurofilament light chain (NfL) is measured on the Quanterix Simoa HD-X analyzer using the Simoa NF-Light advantage kit.
 The assay uses two NfL specific monoclonal antibodies.
 Sample, paramagnetic capture beads coated with anti-NfL antibody, and a biotinylated detector antibody are combined.
 Anti-NfL antibody coated paramagnetic capture beads and labeled biotinylated detector antibody will bind to NfL molecules present in the sample.
 Following a washing step, a conjugate of streptavidin-beta-galactosidase (SBG) is mixed with the capture beads.
 The captured NfL becomes enzymatically labeled when the SBG binds to the biotinylated detector antibodies.
 A second wash is performed, and the capture beads are resuspended in a resorufin beta-D-galactopyranoside (RGP) substrate solution.

 This suspension is transferred to the Simoa Disc.
 Individual paramagnetic capture beads settle into 216,000 femtoliter-sized microwells designed to hold no more than one bead per well.
 The beads are sealed into the microwells while excess beads are washed away with a synthetic fluorinated polymer sealing oil.
 If NfL is present in the sample and subsequently captured and labeled, the beta-galactosidase hydrolyzes the RGP substrate and produces a fluorescent signal.
 This signal is detected and counted by the Simoa optical system.
 The concentration of NfL is interpolated from a standard curve.(Unpublished Mayo method)